-In December 2020 and/or in 2021, HACM intends to apply as applicant or co-applicant for CNI Implementation grant to transform the Near West Side neighborhood, with College Court (WI002000011), other HACM AMPs and/or any other assisted housing developments for families not owned by HACM in the area as target housing developments.
+In 2021 or subsequent years, whenever deemed feasible, HACM intends to apply as applicant or co-applicant for CNI Implementation grant to transform the Near West Side neighborhood, with College Court (WI002000011), other HACM AMPs and/or any other assisted housing developments for families not owned by HACM in the area as target housing developments.
 Marquette University previously was awarded an FY 2018 Choice Neighborhood Planning grant for the Near West Side neighborhood to develop a transformation plan.
 College Court (WI002000011) has 251 public housing units that are designated as mixed (designated for seniors and persons with disabilities.